 Please weigh your produce very carefully.
 Your share each week is carefully calculated based on the harvest.
 If you weigh “over” by a few ounces, it impacts everyone.
 Please honor this essential component of your CSA community and your commitment to sustainable agriculture.

 Weight vs. volume: Please note that pick up under the tent is by weight or each (e.g., one head of lettuce).
 PYO in the field is by volume.
 Click here for information about PYO

 What happens if I am unable to pick-up on my assigned day?

-For a one time schedule change (vacation, travel, etc.), email Farm Manager Ember Fleming at email@example.com by Sunday evening of the week you wish to switch your pickup day.
+For a one time schedule change (vacation, travel, etc.), email Farm Manager Ember Fleming at email@example.com by 8PM on Sunday evening of the week you wish to switch your pickup day.
 You may only pick up your share once in a calendar week.
-For additional details, please see our Farm Policies
+For additional details, please see our Farm Policies.

 For a permanent change to your pick-up day contact Barbara Ward at firstname.lastname@example.org.
 Keep in mind that we may not be able to accommodate switch requests because we have to keep the number of sharers picking up on each day balanced to ensure sufficient produce for everyone.

 Can a friend pick up my share if I am going to be away?

 If possible, we encourage you to have a friend, neighbor or family member come to get your share if you can’t make it.
 It’s a great way to pay it forward and share the farm with others!
 It would be helpful if they accompanied you the week before so that they will understand the procedures for picking up at Stearns Farm.